 - (1) Successful completion of three years of full-time education in English - a. in Canada including the grade 12 year.
-This can be a combination of secondary and postsecondary education.
-(See notes 1, 2, and 3). - b. in another country where English is recognized as an official language of instruction.
-(See notes 1, 2, 3, and 5). - at a recognized school/institution which uses English as the primary language of instruction.
-(See notes 1, 2, 3, and 5). - (2) Successful completion of the equivalent of three years of full-time instruction in a school/institution in Canada in which the major language of instruction is other than English, but where the level of English proficiency required for graduation is equivalent to that in English language schools/institutions in Canada. - (3) Completion of one of the following: - a. a final blended grade of 75% or better in English Language Arts 30-1 course (Alberta High School), - b. a predicted grade of 5 or better on the International Baccalaureate English A1, A2, or a grade of 6 or better on English B, - c. a grade of 4 or better on the Advanced Placement English College Board - d. a grade of B or better in an O-level, GCSE, or IGCSE English Language or Literature course. - e. a grade of B+ or better in ★6 of transferable university-level English Language and Literature completed at an English language institution. - (4) Graduation from a degree program offered by an accredited university at which English is the primary language of instruction and in a country where English is the primary language.
-(See note 5) - (5) One of the two TOEFL (Test of English as a Foreign Language) test formats with the appropriate score; - a.
-Internet-based TOEFL (iBT) of at least 86, with no less than 21 on each band.
+This can be a combination of secondary and postsecondary education, (See notes 1, 2, and 3). - in another country where English is recognized as an official language of instruction.
+(See notes 1.2.3, and 5). - at a recognized school/institution which uses English as the primary language of instruction.
+(See notes 1, 2, 3, and 5). - (2) Successful completion of the equivalent of three years of full-time instruction in a school/institution in Canada in which the major language of instruction is other than English, but where the level of English proficiency required for graduation is equivalent to that in English language schools/institutions in Canada. - (3) Completion of one of the following: - a. a final blended grade of 75% or better in English Language Arts 30-1 course (Alberta High School), - a predicted grade of 5 or better on the International Baccalaureate English A1, A2, or a grade of 6 or better on English B, - c. a grade of 4 or better on the Advanced Placement English College Board examination - a grade of B or better in an O-level, GCSE, or IGCSE English Language or Literature course. - a grade of B+ or better in ★6 of transferable university-level English Language and Literature completed at an English language institution. - (4) Graduation from a degree program offered by an accredited university at which English is the primary language of instruction and in a country where English is the primary language.
+(See note 5) - One of the two TOEFL (Test of English as a Foreign Language) test formats with the appropriate score; - Internet-based TOEFL (iBT) of at least 86, with no less than 21 on each band.
 (See note 4) - b.
-Paper-based TOEFL of at least 580 with a TWE of 4.0 or better (See note - (6) A score of at least 85 on the MELAB (Michigan English Assessment Battery). - (See note 4) (7) A score of at least 6.5 on the IELTS (International English Language Testing - System) with no band less than 5.0.
-(See note 4) A score of at least 70 on the CAEL (the Canadian Academic English - Language assessment exam).
-(See note 4) A score of at least 59 on the PTE Academic (Pearson Test of English - (10) Successful completion of the University of Alberta's ESL 140/145.
+Paper-based TOEFL of at least 580 with a TWE of 4.0 or better (See note 4) - (6) A score of at least 85 on the MELAB (Michigan English Assessment Battery).
+(See note 4) - (7) A score of at least 6.5 on the IELTS (International English Language Testing System) with no band less than 5.0.
+(See note 4) - (8) A score of at least 70 on the CAEL (the Canadian Academic English Language assessment exam).
+(See note 4) - (9) A score of at least 59 on the PTE Academic (Pearson Test of English Academic).
+(See note 4) - (10) A score of at least 4.5 on the CanTEST (Canadian Test of English for Scholars and Trainees) with no part lower than 4.
+(See note 4) - (11) A score of at least B on the CAE (Certificate in Advanced English).
+(See note 4) - (12) A score of at least C on the CPE (Certificate of Proficiency in English).
+(See note 4) - (13) Successful completion of the University of Alberta's ESL 140/145.